Guidance

 You’ll need to identify the costs that relate to the periods under consideration.
 For accounting periods aligned with the accounting period of the claimant, use the exact figures for that accounting period.

-You must use a reasonable method to allocate costs of the connected company to the period of time covered by the accounting period of the claimant company where either
+You must use a reasonable method to allocate costs of the connected company to the period of time covered by the accounting period of the claimant company where either:

 In certain circumstances it may be appropriate to split costs on a time (day) basis.
 In other cases it will be necessary to consider when costs were incurred to give a fair result, for example, where R&D expenditure is incurred unevenly through a period.
 Any basis you choose should be used consistently and you should be able to explain effectively why you’ve used it.

 Relevant R&D expenditure means costs on which R&D relief could be claimed for the period, whether or not a claim is actually made.
-Generally, it must also form part of the total relevant costs.
+Generally, it must also form part of the total relevant expenditure.

 Total relevant expenditure includes:

-It does not include:
+It does not include any:

-- any amount of amortisation added back in the tax computation under s1308 CTA 2009 Conditions to be satisfied — allowable as a deduction in computing the profit
+• amount of amortisation added back in the tax computation under s1308 CTA 2009 Conditions to be satisfied — allowable as a deduction in computing the profit

-- any costs which consist of a payment, or other transfer of value, to another connected company
+• costs which consist of a payment, or other transfer of value, to another connected company

-If you’re not a loss-making intensive SME
+If you’re not a loss-making R&D intensive SME

-Profit-making and non-R&D intensive SMEs with qualifying R&D expenditure can claim relief under the merged scheme instead.
+Profit-making and non-R&D intensive SMEs with qualifying R&D expenditure can claim relief under the merged RDEC scheme instead.

 What you need to do next